-Mt Buller and Mt Stirling Resorts are home to a comprehensive network of cross-country mountain bike trails, which are free to use (during green season December - April) and range from easy to advanced.
+Mt Buller and Mt Stirling resorts are home to a comprehensive network of cross-country mountain bike trails, which are free to use and range from easy to advanced.
 Mt Stirling boasts the acclaimed Stonefly mountain bike trail, as well as the resort's newest and most spectacular trail (and arguably the country's best), the Australian Alpine Epic.

-Most trails are shared with other mountain visitors, including walkers, horse riders and 4-Wheel Drives, so please ride appropriately and be courteous to everyone you meet on the trail.
+Most trails are shared with other mountain visitors, including walkers, horse riders and 4 wheel drivers, so please ride appropriately and be courteous to everyone you meet on the trail.

 Hit the trails with your own bike, or hire one.
 You can even join a guided ride.
 It’s a great way to experience Mt Stirling first hand!

-The Epic trail is a 40km cross-country endurance mountain bike trail that takes in some of the High Country's most spectacular trails and scenery.
-Starting at Mt Buller, the Epic takes riders on an incredible journey through the Mt Buller and Mt Stirling Resorts, Mansfield State Forest, and the Mt Russell Education Area.
+A 40km cross-country endurance mountain bike trail that takes in some of the High Country's most spectacular trails and scenery.
+Starting at Mt Buller, the Epic takes riders on an incredible journey through the Mt Buller and Mt Stirling resorts, Mansfield State Forest, and the Mt Russell Education Area.
 The result of a lengthy planning process and the recipient of significant state and federal government funding, the trail is the jewel in the crown of Mt Buller and Mt Stirling's ongoing trail development plan.

 SUMMER BIKE SEASON

-The mountain biking season runs from early December through to end of April.
+The mountain bike season runs from Melbourne Cup weekend through to end of April.